 5. Pack shoes together.

-After making a quick stop at Total Wines ( empty boxes stored in front for the taking), I scored a couple heavyweight case boxes with built-in dividers.
+After making a quick stop at Total Wines (empty boxes stored in front for the taking), I scored a couple of heavyweight case boxes with built-in dividers.
 These make fantastic shoe holders.
 Box all shoes accordingly.

 6. Gather all cleaning items/ bottles.

 Check all tops to make sure they are locked.
+Taping the lids to the liquids can also be a great idea.
 Lift divider out of liquor box and slip plastic trash bag underneath standing dividers up inside.
 Nestle bag with upright dividers back into the box.
 Fill with laundry, cleaning items.
-When dividers are full, pull plastic bag shut and tie within the box.
+When dividers are full, pull the plastic bag shut and tie it within the box.

 7. Cushion your cosmetics.